KNDO: Programming

-In addition to the NBC network schedule, syndicated programming on KNDO includes Hot Bench, The Drew Barrymore Show, Jeopardy!, and Wheel of Fortune, among others.

-In the past the station pre-empted much of the NBC lineup post-Late Night, including Later and Friday Night Videos/Friday Night, along with the network's Nightside rolling news block, as the station carried syndicated programming, then continued to sign off the air nightly.
-It began to air all three programs in 1996, shortly after Federal took control of the station.
+In the past, KNDO and KNDU preempted much of the NBC lineup post-Late Night, including Later and Friday Night Videos/Friday Night, along with the network's Nightside rolling news block, as the stations carried syndicated programming, then continued to sign off the air nightly.
+It began to air all three programs in 1996, shortly after Federal took control of the stations.